Merck Manual

 GET THE QUICK FACTS

-Intraamniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination.
+Intraamniotic infection is infection and resulting inflammation of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, the fetus, or a combination.

-• Intraamniotic infection increases the risk of problems in the woman and in the fetus.
+• Intraamniotic infection increases the risk of problems in a pregnant woman and in the fetus.

 • Women usually have a fever and often have pelvic pain and a vaginal discharge.